 Infectious Respiratory Illness in Minnesota:

-Snapshot of current respiratory activity
+Snapshot of respiratory activity

 MDH PHL receives specimens on patients who have a respiratory illness through routine hospital and outpatient surveillance.